 Aah!… Guerrilla marketing.
 The term that makes every CEO in the United States' ears perk up whenever they hear it for one reason or another.
-Some love hearing the term and you’ll have their full attention whenever you mention it in a marketing meeting.
+Some love hearing the term, and you’ll have their full attention whenever you mention it in a marketing meeting.
 While others will stop whatever it is that they’re doing in a meeting just to chastise you for even suggesting applying it in their brand’s marketing campaign (from my experience, most love it though).

 I must confess, I absolutely love every aspect of guerrilla marketing.
-In fact, the book that really convinced me that I could actually have a career in marketing is the book Startup Guide To Guerrilla Marketing by Jay Conrad and Jeannie Levinson.
+In fact, the book that really convinced me that I could actually have a career in marketing is the book, Startup Guide To Guerrilla Marketing, by Jay Conrad and Jeannie Levinson.

 The book really resonated with me because it confirmed and expounded on what I always believed were the core principles of marketing.
 Those principles ultimately consist of creating concepts to connect with consumers.
 And out of those principles, the one that the book focuses on the most is creation.

 In Startup Guide To Guerrilla Marketing, Jay Conrad and Jeannie Levinson describe guerrilla marketing as, “Going after conventional goals using unconventional means.
 It means that in marketing, your main investment should be time, energy, imagination, and information—not money.”
-Pretty cool description by the Levinson’s right?
+Pretty cool description by the Levinson’s, right?

 Have you ever been on a job or college interview and the recruiter asked, “So, can you tell me something about yourself that makes you different?”
-Kind of a complex question wouldn’t you agree?
+Kind of a complex question, wouldn’t you agree?

 The reason recruiters ask that question is because they’re hoping that you’ll help them make the best decision on whether they should select you or not.
-And the way that you answer that question can determine whether they'll advance or eliminate your candidacy.
+And the way that you answer that question could determine whether they'll advance or eliminate your candidacy.

 I cannot emphasize enough how important it is for a brand to be different from its contemporaries when it comes to generating publicity, and here’s why.
-In order for your brand to be able to stand out, it has to be distinct from every other brand that’s out there in order to be newsworthy.
+In order for your brand to be able to stand out, it has to be distinct from every other brand that’s out there in order to be considered newsworthy.

 I'm sure you're probably thinking, "How in the heck is declaring distinction a tactic?," Which would be a great question.
-Declaring your distinction is a tactic because a tactic is defined in Oxford's Learner's Dictionaries as "the particular method you use to achieve something."
+Declaring your distinction is a tactic because a tactic is defined in Oxford's Learner's Dictionaries as, "The particular method you use to achieve something."
 And what we're out to achieve is getting your brand publicity (which starts with declaring distinction).

 If you want to know how to make your startup distinct, here’s a few ways to do it.
 Once you’ve identified what makes your brand different, declare it by reaching out to reporters and the “gatekeepers” in the media that decide which stories get featured on their respective platforms.

 Once you contact them, articulate exactly why it would be in their best interest to do a feature on your brand.
 If you’re wondering how to do that—it’s all in your pitch, which I’ll break down next.

-Pitch a perfect game
+2. Pitch a perfect game

 When speaking to reporters or gatekeepers in the media; it’s best to speak a language that they'll understand—and that language consists of views and higher ratings.

 While making your pitch, focus on an angle in which a potential feature of your brand on their respective platform would result in grabbing the attention of their viewers.